 CHRIS: Absolutely, it's really interesting.
 Logistically, there can be huge challenges at any scale, but especially at a significant scale with providing a self-service portal and being able to operate with a really high level of support at scale.
 So just imagine the scenario where somebody is trying to make a payment and their payment information is wrong.
 Maybe their address is wrong in the ERP system.
 Well, they should be able to update this and it should be reflective of their billing information if their address is changed, for example, Or if their card has changed, we ought to be able to pull from the payment.
 The payment gateway in many cases has auto-updates for card information.
 We ought to be able to pull that in as a convenience for the end-user.

-These are things that, with a really robust payment hub, payment portal, customer service portal, all of these titles apply to this solution.
+These are things that, with a really robust and integrated payment hub, payment portal, customer service portal, all of these titles apply to this solution.
 We really want to be able to leverage these things for the end-user.
 And so by having by having a robust solution that takes advantage of giving the end-user self-service to manage their address information and has intelligent integration to back office so that it can intelligently update from the ERP and update to the ERP based on your business rules and based on what your clients need.
-As well as integrating with the payment portal so we can pull in auto-updates of credit card information or billing information, where we can get it.
+As well as integrating with the payment portal so we can pull in auto-updates of credit card information or billing address information, where we can get it.

 These are all things that make a lot of sense, because otherwise the payment may get rejected, the payment may be denied.
 In a similar way, We also do a lot of work with being able to manage the actual address information and address validation.
 We can also integrate with tax providers, etc. So there's a lot of work that your internal team may otherwise have to do manually, that we can really drive a third-party payment processor in an automated fashion and in a self-service fashion.